ecomfe/echarts-liquidfill/README.md

 ### amplitude {number}

-Amplitude of the wave, in pixels.
+Amplitude of the wave, in pixels or percentage.
+If it is in percentage, it's relative to the diameter.

 ### waveLength {string|number}